The Dominoes: “Pedal Pushin’ Papa”

 You’ll Know That I Was There

 The fact that he’s assuming the persona of “lovin’ Dan” makes this seem more familiar, even with a different actor in the role, but it also makes the attempt seem a lot lazier, even if you DO like the results just fine.
-I guess it helps the first song just happened to be one of the catchiest songs in rock ‘n’ roll to date which goes a long way in getting past any complaints of musical recidivism.
+I guess it helps the first song just happened to be one of the catchiest tunes in rock ‘n’ roll to date which goes a long way in getting past any complaints of musical recidivism.

 Much like we criticized Aladdin Records for forcing Amos Milburn to effectively re-work Chicken Shack Boogie a couple of times, even as some of them came out pretty well, we may dislike the intent of Pedal Pushin’ Papa but we still can appreciate the results to a degree… how it sounds rather than what it shallowly is trying to do.